MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-azure-resource-manager-template.md

 1. Select **Review + create**.

 1. Select  **Create**.
-This will create the remaining prerequisite resources and validate the deployment.
+This creates the remaining prerequisite resources and validate the deployment.
 Validation takes about 10 minutes to complete.
 A screenshot of a computer

 1. Once validation is complete, select **Redeploy**.